What support will I get during the ride?

-Our base is Gite du Col Vert; a large 5 bedroom house with everything that you may need: wifi, washing machine/dryer, secure garage for servicing & storing you bikes, fully equipped kitchen, large dining area, garden and decking where you will be served your breakfast and dinner.
-For more information, visit Gite du Col Vert.
+Our new base is Ferme de la Grande Moucherolle, a large 4 bedroom converted barn with everything that you may need: wifi, washing machine/dryer, secure garage for servicing & storing you bikes, fully equipped kitchen, large dining area, terrace & garden.
+For more information, visit Ferme de la Grande Moucherolle.
 The gite will be adapted specifically to the needs of the cycle tours in terms of set-up of the bedrooms, a stretch/massage room, Jacuzzi, garage with bike stands and tools, and the provision of meals.

 Do I have to share a bedroom?

 The standard package is based on 2 people sharing a room.
-The rooms are large double rooms with twin beds.
+The rooms are large double rooms and can be set-up with twin or king-size double beds.